simpleidserver/SimpleIdServer/website/docs/tutorial/highlysecuredregularweb.md

 dotnet sln add ./src/Website/Website.csproj
 ```

-3. In the `Program.cs` file, make the following modifications to configure the OPENID authentication: Replace the `JWK` variable with the content of the file you copied earlier (step 2.5).
-Ensure that you replace the certificate `CN=websiteFAPI.pfx` with the one you downloaded earlier (step 1.5)..
+3. In the `Program.cs` file, make the following modifications to configure the OPENID authentication: Replace the content of the `JWK.json` file with the content from the file you copied earlier (step 2.5).
+Make sure to replace the certificate `CN=websiteFAPI.pfx` with the one you downloaded earlier (step 1.5).

 | Configuration                            | Value           |
 | ---------------------------------------- | --------------- |